devhub/api/guides/api-flow-for-location-focused-sites.md

 ---
 description: >-
-  Example of how to integrate our API for publishing a Site dedicated to a particular Business and a single Location
+  Example of how to integrate our API for publishing a Site dedicated to a particular Business and one of their many Locations
 ---

 # API flow for location-focused sites